 The first wine from the First Vineyard was consumed on March 21, 1803, and the vineyard continued until 1809 when a May freeze destroyed the crop and many vines.
 The Dufour family then abandoned the First Vineyard and relocated to Vevay, Indiana.

 West Coast attempts

-A far cry from the political and commercial interests of the East Coast wine industry, the roots of the West Coast wine making lie in ministry.
+A far cry from the political and commercial interests of the East Coast wine industry, the roots of the West Coast wine making are in ministry.
 In California, the first vineyard and winery was established by the Franciscan missionary Father Junípero Serra near San Diego in 1769 (this is also where the first mission, Mission San Diego de Alcala, was founded).
 As the missionaries moved northward to build more missions, they carried the vines with them, eventually reaching Sonoma around 1805.

 Although California has two native grape varieties, the missionaries quickly realized that they make very poor quality wine.
-Therefore, the missionaries used the Mission grape, which was introduced to South America by Spanish settlers who called the grape “criolla”.
+Therefore, the missionaries used the Mission grape, which was introduced to South America by Spanish settlers who called the grape “criolla.”
 Although a Vitis vinifera variety, it does not produce high quality wines and it was soon overtaken by other varietals.
 Just a few decades later, the “49ers” would come bearing the Zinfandel grape which would come to thrive in the California sun.

-First successes (finally!)
+First U.S. wine making successes (finally!)

 We might all think of “California” when we think of successful wineries, but surprisingly, the first commercially successful winery in the United States is from Cincinnati, Ohio, when in the 1830s, Nicholas Longworth made a sparkling wine from Catawba grapes.
 Like the Alexander grape planted by Penn, Catawba is a hybrid of a Vitis vinifera and a native Vitis lambrusca North American grape.